ministryofjustice/moj-frontend/docs/components/interruption-card.md

 #### 1. Possible errors

-A possible error is something which might be – but is not definitely – a mistake.
+A possible error is something which is quite likely to be a mistake.

 An interruption card gives the user more detailed or contextual information about why their answer is unexpected.
 They can still continue with their answer, unlike with a validation error.